If weed is properly stored and dried it will not go bad.

 - Is the bud sticky?
 If so, then you got yourself a potent flower.
 Stickiness comes from the oils inside the trichomes.
 This can also be a clue as to how “fresh” your bud is.

 - Is the bud too crumbly?
 This may be an indicator that your weed is too dry.
-When the weed is dried out, it can burn really quickly and lose its precious cannabinoids.
+When the weed is dried out, it can burn really quickly and lose the precious cannabinoids.

 There are, of course, plenty more ways to identify whether your weed is smokeable or not but your best bet is to stick to this: